Professional

 During the placement of dental fillings, dentists use local anesthetic to numb the tooth root and the area around the tooth.
 In most cases, this anesthetic also numbs the lips and tongue, making it impossible to feel hot, cold, or pressure.
 To prevent burns, it’s important to avoid drinking hot beverages or eating hot foods until the numbness wears off, which typically takes several hours.
 We also recommend consuming soft foods while your mouth is frozen so you don’t inadvertently bite your lips or tongue.

 After the anesthetic wears off, you may notice some mild soreness around your injection sites and/or minor tooth sensitivity.
 This is a normal part of healing, and in most cases, it resolves within a few days.
 Feel free to take an over-the-counter pain reliever, such as Tylenol, to alleviate any discomfort you experience after a dental filling.
 If your tooth still feels very sensitive after a week, or you notice increasing pain, contact our office for advice.
-You can reach our North Campus office at 416-675-6622 x4166 or our Lakeshore Campus office at 647-351-9755.
+You can reach our North Campus office at 416-675-6622 x4166.

 If your tooth isn’t sensitive, you can resume eating hard foods as soon as your anesthetic completely wears off.
 Dental fillings are placed and set in a single appointment, so they’re ready for use as soon as you return home.

 After a dental filling is placed, you may notice that chewing and speaking temporarily feel different.
 This is normal, and you should adjust to the feel of your restored tooth (or teeth) in about a week.
 If your bite still feels uneven a week after your filling is placed, or you’re experiencing discomfort, call our office to arrange an adjustment appointment.
-You can reach our North Campus office at 416-675-6622 x4166 or our Lakeshore Campus office at 647-351-9755.
+You can reach our North Campus office at 416-675-6622 x4166.

 Infection Control